AztecProtocol/aztec-packages/docs/docs/dev_docs/sandbox/main.md

 Aztec's Layer 2 network is a fully programmable combined private/public ZK rollup.
 To achieve this, the network contains the following primary components:

-- Archiver - Syncs with L1 and maintains a read-only repository of on-L1 state.
-- World State - The collection of Merkle Trees.
-- P2P - Currently just a locally stored collection of pending transactions.
-- Sequencer - Responsible for ordering transactions into the rollup, executing the rollup circuits and publishing blocks.
-- Aztec Node - Aggregates the above components and provides a facade to 'clients'.
+- Aztec Node - Aggregates all of the 'backend' services necessary for the building and publishing of rollups.
 - Aztec RPC Server - Normally residing with the end client, this decrypts and stores a client's private state, executes simulations and submits transactions to the Aztec Node.
 - Aztec.js - Aztec's client library for interacting with the Aztec RPC Server (think Ethers.js).